OmniMotion-X: Versatile Multimodal Whole-Body Motion Generation: Method

 We integrate multimodal conditions using Diffusion Transformers (DiTs)~\cite{DIT} by concatenating condition tokens as prefix contexts, allowing the model to process and fuse multimodal information efficiently.

 \textbf{Multimodal Conditions.} Our framework integrates multiple condition modalities: text \(\mathbf{c}_t\) providing semantic guidance; global motion \(\mathbf{c}_g\) ensuring spatial-temporal consistency; speech \(\mathbf{c}_s\) synchronizing gestures and lip movements with rhythm; music \(\mathbf{c}_m\) supplying beat and style information for dance; and reference motion \(\mathbf{c}_r\) serving as a motion prior.
-Notably, this reference motion condition—overlooked in previous multimodal motion generation~\cite{zhang2024large, mcm, bian2024motioncraft}—enables our model to maintain precise spatial-temporal pattern consistency with reference, substantially enhancing motion quality and coherence.
+Notably, this reference motion condition—overlooked in previous multimodal motion generation~\cite{zhang2024large, mcm, bian2024motioncraft}—enables our model to maintain precise spatial-temporal pattern consistency with the reference, substantially enhancing motion quality and coherence.
+Crucially, a reference motion provides rich spatio-temporal context that a single starting pose cannot.
+By typically spanning a duration similar to the target sequence, it captures fine-grained details and style, which are absent in a momentary posture.
 To fully leverage each modality and facilitate interaction between different conditions, we employ modality-specific encoders (\emph{e.g.}, T5-XXL~\cite{t5} for text, a wav encoder~\cite{liu2023emage} for speech, Librosa~\cite{librosa} for music and body-wise encoding~\cite{bian2024motioncraft} for motion) to extract features from each modality.
 These features are aligned to match motion embedding dimensions using learnable linear projections, allowing us to concatenate all condition tokens as prefix context with noisy motion tokens during processing.

 \textbf{Multimodal Modeling.} Overall, the unified multimodal modeling is formulated as follows: